Nitin-dubey112/first-repo/README.md

 # first-repo
-this is my first github repo
+this is my first github repo.
-Author Nitin dubey
+Author - Nitin dubey